ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

     - Provides flight while holding jump, using limited recharging fuel.
     - Diff. from RoR1: only provides flight after using all double jumps.
 - Telescopic Sight: "Chance to instantly kill an enemy."
+#### Lunar
+- Old Box: "Chance to fear enemies when attacked."
 #### Equipment
 - Captain's Brooch: "One man's wreckage is another man's treasure."
     - Calls down an expensive first-tier item chest.
 - Gigantic Amethyst: "Resets all your cooldowns."
+- Pillaged Gold: "For 14 seconds, hitting enemies cause them to drop gold."
+- Prescriptions: "Increase damage and attack speed for 8 seconds."
 - Skeleton Key: "Open all chests in view."
     - Diff. from RoR1: limited to a 50-meter radius instead of line-of-sight.
 - Snowglobe: "Randomly freeze enemies for 8 seconds."
 #### Lunar Equipment
 - Lost Doll: "Harm yourself to instantly kill an enemy."
     - Takes 25% of your current health to damage the closest enemy for 500% of your maximum health.
+- Safeguard Lantern: "Drop a lantern that fears and damages enemies for 10 seconds."

 ### Other Features

 - Every item added by Classic Items can be individually disabled in the mod's config file.
 - More config options for various aspects of item effects (how much regen a Mysterious Vial provides, which equipments Beating Embryo affects...).
 - Descriptions in the logbook match config values.